oskaralfons/mw-mietspiegel-api/README.md

 * `obj_spaceSqm` (float): space of the object in square meters

 **optional**
-* `featureGroups` (integer): array [1, 2, 3, 4, 5] covering different appartment features categories according to [page 13 and following](https://www.berliner-mieterverein.de/uploads/2017/05/mietspiegel-2017-broschuere-190517.pdf).
-For a positive feature category use `-1` for a neutral category use `0` and for a positive category use `1`.
+*  `featureGroup1`,`featureGroup2`,`featureGroup3`,`featureGroup4`,`featureGroup5` covering different appartment features categories according to [page 13 and following](https://www.berliner-mieterverein.de/uploads/2017/05/mietspiegel-2017-broschuere-190517.pdf).
+For a negative feature category use `-1` for a neutral category use `0` and for a positive category use `1`.

 ## API response